fleschutz/PowerShell/Docs/play-tetris-melody.md

 ## play-tetris-melody.ps1 - Plays the Tetris melody

-This script plays the Tetris melody.
+This PowerShell script plays the Tetris melody.

 ## Parameters
 ```powershell